igregson/theCodestead.com/content/post/how-to-use-npm-as-a-build-tool-with-hugo.md

 ### This is How I'm Currently Building TheCodestead

 If you [checkout theCodestead's source](https://github.com/igregson/theCodestead.com) you'll see my implementation of something close to the above.
-One difference is that I'm building things with a theme in order to stay module (should/when I want to do an overhaul).
+One difference is that I'm building things within the context of a theme in order to stay module (should/when I want to do an overhaul).
+There are also a few additional tasks.

 ### Improvements?